julianthome/biofuzz/README.md

 ```

 Afterwards, the file `php_mysql.c` has to be changed such that all the database
 queries are logged to `/tmp/logger.log`.
-For getting an idea how to modify the module, please have a look the the patch file which can be downloaded from [here](https://dropit.uni.lu/invitations?share=2484bc72ffefa0068c6e&dl=1).
+To get an idea on how to modify the module, please take a look the the patch file which can be downloaded [here](https://dropit.uni.lu/invitations?share=2484bc72ffefa0068c6e&dl=1).

 After running `make`, you should be able to see the file `mysql.so` in
 the `modules/` subdirectory.
 On an Ubuntu system this file can be